"They did great": Cyril Ramaphosa toasts to SA Olympic success, locals go beserk

 It would've been hard to tell who was happier — President Cyril Ramaphosa or Akani Simbine — after the South Africa men's 4x100m relay team clinched silver at the Paris 2024 Olympic Games.

-The result ensured team SA's and Simbine's first-ever Olympic relay medal — the latter falling short at numerous global 100m individual finals.
+The result ensured team SA's and Simbine's first-ever Olympic relay medal — the latter falling short at numerous global 100m individual finals in the past.

 Ramaphosa toasts to SA men's relay team